MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/microsoft-365-change-guide.md

 The Message center admin user interface is one way to obtain service change information.
 Using the [Office 365 Service Communications API](/office/office-365-management-api/office-365-service-communications-api-reference), you can build automated solutions to query the following relevant data:

-- **Get Services:** Returns the list of services to which you are subscribed.
+- **Get Services:** Returns the list of services to which you're subscribed.
 - **Get Current Status:** Returns a real-time view of current and ongoing services incidents.
 - **Get Historical Status:** Get a historical view of service incidents.
 - **Get Messages:** Find incident and Message center communications, which include change information.